 In a virtual address, President Zelenskyy calls on the U.S. to 'do more'

-Ukrainian President Volodymyr Zelenskyy delivered an impassioned plea to the U.S. Congress on Wednesday morning for additional aid and for President Biden to spearhead the world's defense of Ukraine.
+Ukrainian President Volodymyr Zelenskyy delivered an impassioned plea to the U.S. Congress on Wednesday morning for additional support and for President Biden to spearhead the world's defense of Ukraine.

-While Zelenskyy delivered the majority of his speech in Ukrainian with an English translator, he ended his remarks speaking in English, addressing Biden directly.
+While Zelenskyy delivered the majority of his speech in Ukrainian with an English interpreter, he ended his remarks, which were delivered via video link, in English, addressing Biden directly.

-Biden is expected to deliver a response to the speech later Wednesday.

-In pleading for the U.S. to impose a no-fly zone over Ukraine, Zelenskyy showed a video of the violence happening throughout his country; it featured graphic footage of injured and dead civilians, weeping and screaming people of all ages, hospital patients, and destroyed buildings.
+In pleading for the U.S. to impose a no-fly zone over Ukraine, Zelenskyy on Wednesday morning showed during his speech a video of the violence happening throughout his country; it featured graphic footage of injured and dead civilians, weeping and screaming people of all ages, hospital patients, and destroyed buildings.
 It ended showing the words: "close the sky over Ukraine."

-The U.S. has dismissed this as an option, arguing it could further escalate international tensions between NATO members and Russia.

 Zelenskyy did acknowledge the White House's hesitancy on imposing a no-fly zone and asked for additional aircraft military assistance instead.